Looking for the best dog trainer in Houston? You’ve come to the right place. Here our our recommendations for best dog trainer near you.

 I kept hearing about the “dog whisperer of West U.” And I knew I had to meet this guy.

-For over 15 years, William Attra has developed a reputation for solving behavioral problems with dogs, especially rescue dogs.
+For over 15 years, William Attra has developed a reputation as a behaviorist / gentle trainer who can help solve problems with dogs, especially rescue dogs.
 His training happens in your home, and involves every member of the household, including kids.

 Says William, “Behavior problems in rescue dogs are often misunderstood and are caused by many factors.
 Dogs, like people, react to stress levels, lack of stimulation, and the absence of a leader.”